paterit/django-microservice-template/README.md

     yourservice-logs - ELK stack
     yourservice-logspout - Logspout - log forwarder from Docker to Logstash

-And couple of data containers to better manage logs:
+And a couple of data containers to better manage logs:

     yourservice-https-logs - Logs for Nginx
     yourservice-web-logs - Logs for Django and Gunicorn

-If they are up and runing you should be able to see [admin panel](http://localhost/admin)
+If they are up and running you should be able to see [admin panel](http://localhost/admin) (user: admin, password: admin)

-To read how it can be used go to [docs](http://localhost/docs).
+To read how it can be used go to the [docs](http://localhost/docs).

 To see any other useful links go to [this page](http://localhost/docs/links_page.html) in docs.

+All of it creates a bunch of images and containers.
+But don't worry.
+It can be easily and safely cleaned up by running:

+    make clean-all

-### Building and running localy with CI/CD machinery
+### Building and running locally with CI/CD machinery
-To create virtual machine with local CI/CD machinery you need to [install](https://docs.docker.com/machine/install-machine/#install-machine-directly) docker-machine and pv command ( sudo apt-get install pv ).
+To create a virtual machine with local CI/CD machinery you need to [install](https://docs.docker.com/machine/install-machine/#install-machine-directly) docker-machine and pv command ( sudo apt-get install pv ).
 Below commands will set up docker-machine and docker containers with buildbot which will allow you to run and test your code within docker-machine.
 Start with:

     cd yourservice
     make cicd-local

-To check if it runs propely verify if new containters are runing by typing:
+To check if it runs propelly verify if new containers are running by typing:

     docker ps

-You should see among running containters some with names like :
+You should see among running containers some with names like :

     yourservice-cicd-worker - Buildbot worker
     yourservice-cicd-master - Buidbot master